tercen/mixed_model_operator/README.md

 The  model is fitted on each Row factor defined in the crosstab projection.

 #### References
-see the `base::hclust` function of the R package for the documentation,
+see the `base:lmer` function of the R package for the documentation,

 ##### See Also